ashishm1903/TicketManagementApp/README.md

 # TicketManagementApp
-This Ticket management app created in power app and automate
+This is Ticket management app created in power app and automate